Mitlenatch Island

 Online Version

-To try the online version, click the image below, and wait for the visualization to load.
-Then, click the visualization window below to begin using the key commands.
-The visualization is best viewed using Google Chrome.
-Key commands for navigating and using the features of the visualization are as follows:
+To try the online version, click the image below, and wait for the visualisation to load.
+Then, click the visualisation window below to begin using the key commands.
+The visualisation is best viewed using Google Chrome.
+Key commands for navigating and using the features of the visualisation are as follows:

 • Arrow and WSAD keys - move forward and backward, and turn left and right